hassan21zaheer/textuality/README.md

 ## Changelog

-See the CHANGELOG.md file for updates.
+See the [CHANGELOG.md](https://github.com/hassan21zaheer/textuality/blob/main/CHANGELOG.md) file for updates.

 ## License

 This package is licensed under the MIT License.

-Author

 ## Author